EN JP

 This work by Schubert is based on his song "Death and the Maiden," and the cello plays an important role throughout the quartet.

-Especially in the second movement, the bass notes played by the cello support the dark atmosphere of the piece.
+Especially in the second movement, the bass notes played by the cello support the dark atmosphere of the piece, and the cello itself plays a melodic role in the latter half.

-Composed during Dvořák's stay in the United States, this bright and active quartet is particularly impressive for its cello melody.
+Composed during Dvořák's stay in the United States, this bright and active quartet features all four instruments.

-In this quartet, characterized by Brahms' meticulous structure and passionate melodies, the cello forms the foundation of the piece and provides strong support.
+In this quartet, characterized by Brahms' precise structure and passionate melody, the cello forms the foundation of the music and provides strong support.

 Throughout, the cello brings out the expressive side of the piece with its deep and moving tone.